The 'Black Sheep' of terror

 Sheep jokes and eco-humor abound.
 At one point, when Henry and Experience are moments away from an encounter with a rampaging sheep, Experience pulls out a geranium-scented candle.
 When Henry asks what she’s doing, she explains that she is giving herself a dose of aromatherapy.
 “My hormones need balancing!” she exclaims.

 This film is a must-see for fans of horror movies, comedies, sheep, and Kiwis.
 But insomniacs take heed: Don’t expect sheep-counting to help you fall asleep after seeing this flick.

 Story by Susan Cosier.
 This article originally appeared in Plenty in June 2006.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.